Tips for Transferring Your Library to Papers from Mendeley

 Will my notes, highlights, and annotations transfer?

-Yes, any markings made on your PDFs will transfer into ReadCube Papers.
-The highlighting colors, sticky notes, etc. may be different though.
-This is because Papers uses different colors than Mendeley, but it will try to match the colors as closely as possible.
+Yes, any markings made on your PDFs will transfer into Papers.
+That said, the highlighting colors, sticky notes, and other features may appear different.
+Papers uses different colors than Mendeley, but the software will try to match the colors as closely as possible.

 Will my Tags transfer?